andypsno/andypsno/README.md

 <!--Intro start-->

 <p align="left">
-I'm <span style="text-decoration: underline; text-decoration-thickness: 3px;">Junior Web Developer</span>  who is passionate about technologies and tools such us CSS3, HTML5, JavaScript, Webflow and Figma.
+I'm <span style="text-decoration: underline; text-decoration-thickness: 3px;">Junior Web Developer</span> who is passionate about new technologies and tools such us Webflow and Figma.
 I am currently studying and I looking for chance for offer my skills.

 My passion began by programming since I was curious about her.
 I understood that I had a self-taught ability and an obsession to discover this wonderful world full of possibilities to imagine and create without limits.
 Every day I intend to adapt to the new changes, in addition to overcoming my obstacles and learning from my mistakes.